EscolaLMS/Images/readme.md

 If that URL is throwing 404 then we're calling the API endpoint to generate one.
 Fortunately this endpoint creates an requested image, caches it and returns redirect which is good for image src.

+A major disadvantage of this approach is that first user once will get 404 in networking and experince few seconds delay before image is rendered after not founded.

 ```html
 <script>
 	  // Initial variables